mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 it might result in an error.

-In order to handle such situation, we’ve defined a module called `atoms` which uses `rustler::atoms!` macro to create methods to simplify creating and decoding atoms.
+In order to handle such situation, we’ve defined a module called `atoms` which uses the `rustler::atoms!` macro to create methods to simplify creating and decoding atoms.

-`io_error_to_term` takes an std::io::error, matches on the kind of error and translates that into an `Atom`.
+`io_error_to_term` takes an `std::io::error`, matches on the kind of error and translates that into an `Atom`.

 As you’ve probably noticed `create_pdf` expects an `env` argument which is